Management Discussion and Analysis

 Panacea Biotec has pan India presence through a structure of domestic strategicbusiness units (SBUs) operating through a network of distributors, depots and field force.The Company focuses on niche therapeutic segments with several established brandsattaining the leadership position in the market.

 The Super Speciality business focuses on enhancing the quality of life of patients inneed of critical care with a range of formulations through 3 SBUs viz.
-Nephrology SBUfocusing on dialysis, Transplant SBU focusing on organ transplantation and OncoTrust SBUfocusing on oncology (cancer care).
+Transplant SBUfocusing on organ transplantation, Nephrology SBU focusing on dialysis and OncoTrust SBUfocusing on oncology (cancer care).

-The Transplant SBU contributes in prolonging the life of organ transplant recipientsand is responsible for marketing of these immunosuppressive drugs in the therapy area ofpost multi-organ transplantation primarily kidney, liver, heart transplant etc. The SBUhas carved a niche in super - specialty segment and created a scientific image and hasachieved clear leadership in these segments.
+The Transplant SBU contributes in prolonging the life of organ transplant recipientsand is responsible for marketing of the immuno-suppressive drugs in the therapy area ofpost multi-organ transplantation primarily kidney, liver, heart transplant etc. The SBUhas carved a niche in superspecialty segment and created a scientific image and hasachieved clear leadership in these segments.

-This SBU is planning to introduce many new products to ensure its commitment ofproviding an end-to-end solution for the organ transplant recipients.
+This SBU is planning to enter newer segments and introduce many new products.
+There areplans to enter segments like anti-rejection segment to provide an end-to-end solution forthe organ transplant recipients.

 Cancer is the second leading cause of death worldwide.
 Like the western world, theperil of cancer has reached huge proportions in India with nearly 1 million new cancercases getting added every year to the existing cancer burden.
 The increasing cancerincidence has witnessed the Indian oncology community fighting this battle against cancerwith more dedication.

 Oncotrust, the third Super Specialty SBU, is working with an object to make existingcancer treatment more affordable and also to develop NDDS cytotoxic drugs that enable thepatients to get high quality and affordable medicine for better cancer management alongwith highest order of safety.